-At face value, buying a duplex might seem like a BOGO deal, but it isn’t as simple as getting two homes for the price of one.
-They may have quirks and potential drawbacks, but a duplex can be a great choice for the right type of home buyer.
+If you’re home shopping, you may be looking at duplexes.
+These properties are typically a single structure with two separate units.
+At face value, buying a duplex might seem like a BOGO (buy one, get one free) deal, but it isn’t as simple as purchasing two homes for the price of one.

 A duplex is composed of two living units on top of each other or side by side.

-Duplexes have separate entrances for each occupant .
-That means single-family homes that have been subdivided do not count as duplexes.
+Duplexes have separate entrances for each occupant.
+That means single-family homes that have been subdivided typically do not count as duplexes.

 For a side-by-side duplex, both entrances are likely on the street.
 If a duplex is stacked, the second-floor occupant might share an exterior entrance with the first-floor occupant, and then have an entrance to themselves upstairs.

 In addition to private entrances, the units have their own bathrooms, kitchens, and other living features.
-On the exterior, occupants may share a backyard, garden, or driveway.
+In terms of the exterior, occupants may share a backyard, garden, or driveway.

 Every duplex has one thing in common: a shared wall.
 If the duplex units are side by side, the occupants will share a wall.
 One on top of the other?
 Occupants share a ceiling/floor.